stimulus-use/stimulus-use/docs/use-hotkeys.md

 $ yarn add hotkeys-js
 ```

-2. Define hotkeys and respective handlers in a static `hotkeys` object.
+2. Define hotkeys and respective handlers and pass them as an argument to `useHotkeys`.

 ## Reference